Wed. 22 March 1989

 Legendary Dutch manager Rinus Michels had been replaced by Thijs Libregts after the success at the European Championships.
 Libregts had just been working for four years in Greece with three different clubs, having signed off finishing eighth with Olympiakos.
 His record so far for the national team read two wins, a draw, and a 1-0 defeat away to Italy in a November friendly.
 Their early January win in Israel had seen a couple of players make their debuts, a few players appearing for only the second time in the national team jersey, but six regulars from the previous summer had also featured from kick-off.
 Against the Soviet Union, Libregts had again opted for the blend of experience and players of lesser international stature.

 He would thrust two debutants into the fray from kick-off, and of these two most attention would be given to 'keeper Theo Snelders, who was having an excellent first campaign abroad, in Scotland with Aberdeen, virtually closing the gap left behind by Jim Leighton.
-The Netherlands' regular goalkeeper, Hans van Breukelen, had been ruled out for the rest of the season with a knee injury, and in fact also second choice Joop Hiele was injured.
+The Netherlands' regular goalkeeper, Hans van Breukelen, had been ruled out for the rest of the season with a knee injury (sustaining the injury 5 January in an indoor tournament), and in fact also second choice Joop Hiele was injured.
 With the qualifier against West Germany only a month away, it was expected that the one between the sticks against the Soviet Union also would be their no. 1 in that all-important match.
 The two most likely candidates were Snelders and Stanley Menzo (Ajax), and Libregts gave the nod to the Aberdeen man.
 He had seen Snelders in action for Aberdeen, and declared to media that his progress was evident, saying: "There's a personality in goal now.
 Snelders has become a man."
 (World Soccer, March 1989) Moreover, Menzo was, in the words of Libregts, out of form, and he picked Edward Metgod (Haarlem) as his stand-in goalkeeper.